0Risotto/Salleha/docs/chapters/chapter3/chapter3-part4.typ

       [7], [Role Based Dashboards], [Each user sees a customized dashboard depending on their role in the system.],

-      [8], [Ticket Submission], [Users submit their maintenance tickets through the website interface; it must include text description for the issue, location, and media files.],
+      [8], [Ticket Submission], [Users submit their maintenance tickets through the website interface; it must include text description for the issue ,specifying the location, and a media like photos, videos, or other relevant documents. ],

-      [9], [Maintenance History], [Complete maintenance history for all items, including date, action performed, personnel responsible, and notes.],
+      [9], [Maintenance History], [Complete maintenance history for all items,like date of maintenance, the action performed, the personnel responsible, and any related notes or outcomes.],

       [10], [Automated Prioritization], [The system must automatically prioritize requests based on predefined criteria (e.g., safety risks, operational impact, asset criticality).],